NSF Career Awards

 Kim Lowney, email@example.com (413) 545-0698

-OGCA guidelines for incomplete submissions are found on the website.
-In short, proposals may be submitted "on-time" with a draft technical section and everything else complete.
-It must be clearly marked "draft," and no further changes that will affect personnel, budget, cost share, or F&A can be made after the 5-day deadline.
-PIs must sign off on the draft technical sections by 2 days prior to the sponsor deadline.
+Guidelines for complete submissions are found on the website in the Five Day Proposal Submission Procedure.
+Please read the document carefully.
+In short, proposals to be considered submitted "on-time" contain a reasonable draft technical and a draft version of the references cited section.
+All other sections of the proposal must be complete.
+The technical and references cited must be clearly marked "draft," and no further changes that will affect personnel, budget, cost share, or F&A can be made after the 5-day deadline unless requested upon the review of the OGCA Administrator.
+The final version of the technical section and references cited must be uploaded to Fastlane by 9 a.m.
+2 business days in advance of the sponsor deadline.

-A. The following is a summary as to how the CAREER Awards vary from standard NSF applications as detailed in NSF’s Grant Proposal Guides (GPG):
+A. The following is a summary as to how the CAREER Awards vary from standard NSF applications as detailed in NSF’s Grant Proposal Guides (15-1 GPG):

 Applicants are expected to be familiar with the GPG.